axibase/atsd-use-cases/workshop/technical-writing.md

 * Integrated Advertising

-Other corporations seperate the two publications, as with the [Apple Newsroom](https://www.apple.com/newsroom/) and [Apple Support](https://support.apple.com/en-us/HT208067)
+Other corporations separate the two publications, as with [Apple Newsroom](https://www.apple.com/newsroom/) and [Apple Support](https://support.apple.com/en-us/HT208067)

 *Strengths of Separate Resources*